toppev/get-loyalty-app/scanner-app/README.md

 1. Clone this repository.
 2. Install packages with `flutter pub get`.
+3. Run the app
+   1. Run as a web app: `flutter run -d chrome`
-3. Start an AVD or connect your device.
+   2. or start an AVD or connect your device and see `flutter run`
-4. Start the app in development mode with `flutter pub get`.

 A few useful resources to get you started: